George Duke: Biography

 During the 1980s, Duke's career moved to a second phase as he spent much of his time as a record producer.
 He produced pop and R&B hits for A Taste of Honey, Jeffrey Osborne, and Deniece Williams.
 His clients included Anita Baker, Rachelle Ferrell, Everette Harp, Gladys Knight, Melissa Manchester, Barry Manilow, The Pointer Sisters, Smokey Robinson, Seawind, and Take 6.

 Duke worked as musical director at the 1988 Nelson Mandela 70th Birthday Tribute concert at Wembley Stadium in London.
 In 1989, he temporarily replaced Marcus Miller as musical director of NBC's late-night music performance program Sunday Night during its first season.
-He was a judge for the second annual Independent Music Awards.
+He was a judge for the second annual Independent Music Awards (AIM).

-He died on August 5, 2013, in Los Angeles, at the age of 67 from chronic lymphocytic leukemia.
+He died on August 5, 2013 in Los Angeles, at the age of 67 from chronic lymphocytic leukemia.

 Awards and honors

 Grammy awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
 Duke has received two awards out of nine nominations.